Ashfaqbs/system-design/Database-Sharding.md

 Database sharding is a fundamental technique for achieving scalability and performance in modern applications.
 By partitioning data across multiple servers, it addresses the limitations of traditional databases, ensuring systems can handle growing demands efficiently.

 ---

+## Database Sharding – FAQ's

+---

+### Q1: If there are 10 million records and they are divided across 10 servers (1 million per node), does this help with horizontal scaling?
+Can each node follow a master-slave architecture for better fault tolerance?

+Yes.
+Distributing 10 million records across 10 servers—each handling 1 million records—is a form of **horizontal scaling**.
+This architecture allows the system to handle larger datasets and more concurrent queries by spreading the workload across multiple machines.

+Each server (or node) in the sharded cluster can be configured to use **replication**, such as **master-slave (primary-replica)** architecture.
+In this setup:

+* The **master node** handles write operations.
+* One or more **replica (slave) nodes** continuously pull updates from the master.
+* If the master fails, a **failover mechanism** can promote a replica to become the new master (auto-election), ensuring **high availability**.

+This combination of sharding and replication improves both scalability and fault tolerance.

+---

+### Q2: If a query is made across the entire 10 million records (spread across shards), will all servers be queried?
+How does the system decide which shard to query?
+Is an API Gateway involved?

+**Not all shards are always queried**, depending on the nature of the query and the sharding strategy:

+* **If the query includes the sharding key** (e.g., user ID, order ID), the system can route the query directly to the relevant shard.
+This avoids a full-cluster scan and improves efficiency.
+* **If the query lacks a sharding key**, or if it's a **global query** (e.g., full data scan or aggregation), the query is **broadcast** to all shards.
+The results are then aggregated and returned.

+The routing mechanism can be built into the **application layer**, the **database driver**, or managed via an **API Gateway** or **database proxy/router** like:

+* **MongoS** (for MongoDB)
+* **Vitess** (for MySQL)
+* **Citus** (for PostgreSQL)
+* **Custom-built query routers**

+An API Gateway is generally not responsible for directing database queries directly but may coordinate microservices that in turn talk to correct data partitions or backend databases.

+---

+### Q3: Does sharding support ACID transactions?
+If not, why?

+**ACID support in sharded environments is limited and complex.** Here's why:

+* **Atomicity**: Within a single shard, ACID is supported (if the underlying DB supports it).
+* **Cross-shard transactions** complicate atomicity because they span multiple nodes and may require distributed transaction coordination (e.g., 2PC – Two-Phase Commit).
+* **Consistency**: Difficult across shards without coordination, especially with concurrent updates.
+* **Isolation**: Isolation levels are shard-local unless explicitly managed globally.
+* **Durability**: Managed at the shard level through replication or WAL (Write-Ahead Logging).

+Some modern databases offer **limited or eventual consistency** for performance and scalability.
+Others, like **Google Spanner**, use advanced techniques (e.g., atomic clocks) to provide globally-consistent transactions across shards, but with trade-offs in latency and complexity.

+**Summary**: Full ACID across shards is non-trivial and often avoided in favor of **eventual consistency** or **application-managed consistency**.

+---